api3dao/vitepress-docs/docs/reference/dapis/understand/read-dapis.md

 (value, timestamp) = IProxy(0xa8785d83A31B21065F27b640F50694b39B1bda9a).read();
 ```

-See the guide [Reading a self-funded dAPI proxy](/guides/dapis/read-a-dapi/) and
+See the guide [Reading a dAPI proxy](/guides/dapis/read-a-dapi/) and learn more
-learn more on how to use a proxy contract address.
+on how to use a proxy contract address.

 <FlexEndTag/>